wynk182/metrc_api_gem/README.md

 Metrc API Docs: https://api-co.metrc.com/Documentation/ (replace 'co' with whatever state metrc operates in)

-Note: Most endpoints do not work and are currently being tested.
-No Rspec tests have been written yet.
+Note: Most, if not all, endpoints now work for both get and post.
+I still do not recommend using in a production environment yet as no formal tests have been written.

 Special Thanks: buttercloud for his tookan api gem.
 This gem is forked from that and modified for metrc. https://github.com/buttercloud/tookan_ruby_api